-- 7.44 Allocation policy WLP6.1 provides criteria on how development of the site should come forward.
-Policies WLP8.29, 8.30, 8.31 and 8.32 also provide broader design guidance. - 7.45 NPPF Chapter 12 sets out how well-designed places can be achieved: - Good design is a key aspect of sustainable development (para.
-124); - "Planning decisions should ensure that developments: - will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; - optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and - create places that are safe, inclusive and accessible and which promote health and wellbeing, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience." (para.
-127), and - "Planning permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions, taking into account any local design standards or style guides in plans or supplementary planning documents.
-Conversely, where the design of a development accords with clear expectations in plan policies, design should not be used by the decision-maker as a valid reason to object to development" (para.
-130). - 7.46 This application is made with details of appearance, landscaping, layout and scale reserved for future determination.
+7.49 NPPF Chapter 12 sets out how well-designed places can be achieved:

+- High quality design is a key aspect of sustainable development (para.
+126); - "Planning decisions should ensure that developments: - will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; - optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and - create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience." (para.
+130), and - "Development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design52, taking into account any local design guidance and supplementary planning documents such as design guides and codes.
+Conversely, significant weight should be given to: a) development which reflects local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents such as design guides and codes; and/or b) outstanding or innovative designs which promote high levels of sustainability, or help raise the standard of design more generally in an area, so long as they fit in with the overall form and layout of their surroundings." (para.
+134). - 7.50 This application is made with details of appearance, landscaping, layout and scale reserved for future determination.
 However, the Design and Access Statement (DAS) has been updated since its original submission to reflect the revised layout and integral design guidance which has come about since officer engagement with the agent.
 The purpose of the revisions was to ensure that a more site-responsive layout reflecting contextual attributes was embedded in any consent by which to guide future development of the site and, specifically, any subsequent application to approve Reserved Matters.
 These attributes included views, edges, potential routes and broad character areas including open spaces.

-7.47 In respect of the Design and Access Statement, officers can provide commentary on some of its individual, key sections:
+7.51 In respect of the Design and Access Statement, officers can provide commentary on some of its individual, key sections: